 Hey guys!
-Welcome to this mometrix video over chromosomes.
-In our last video, we looked at macromolecules, and were able to see how how are bodies are composed.
+Welcome to this Mometrix video over chromosomes.
+In our last video, we looked at macromolecules, and were able to see how our bodies are composed.

 Chromosomes are threadlike structures made up of dense DNA strands which contain genetic coding and instruction in a sequential composition of genes.

 Chromosomes store, replicate, transcribe and transmit genetic data in our body’s cells.